reclusivebox/reclusivecli/README.md

 - Say how many arguments they expect
 - Say which flags are valid if any
 - Say which subcommands are valid if any
+- Only take one subcommand per time if any

 ### Flags <a name="flag-definition"></a>